mitin001/blog/2025/09/25/wikipedians-discuss-simple-summaries.md

 > Many readers would just glance at the summary instead of reading the article.
 Since the summary will form the glancers' entire impression of the subject, it needs to be extremely accurate.
 I suspect it is often not.

-Not only is the WMF trying to push AI slop into Wikipedia and feature it more prominently than anything else in any article, they are also not going through the channels established by the community for proposing changes.
+Not only is the WMF trying to push AI slop into Wikipedia and feature it more prominently than anything else in any article, but they are also not going through the channels established by the community for proposing changes.
 They created a survey outside of Wikipedia and asked Wikipedia's guests, not its authors, what they thought about the feature.

 > Since the WMF is willing to be this sneaky, I don't think we should feel guilty if we fill in the survey a couple hundred times.